Jana Robbins: 2010s

-In 2018, Robbins stepped up as the lead commercial producer of Fiddler on the Roof in Yiddish, along with producing partner Hal Luftig, to transfer The National Yiddish Theater Folksbeine’s production of Fiddler on the Roof in Yiddish directed by Joel Grey up town to Off-Broadway’s Stage 42.
+In 2018, Robbins stepped up as the lead commercial producer of Fiddler on the Roof in Yiddish, along with producing partner Hal Luftig, to transfer The National Yiddish Theater Folksbeine's production of Fiddler on the Roof in Yiddish directed by Joel Grey up town to Off-Broadway's Stage 42.
 The show garnered both she and Hal Luftig the 2019 Drama Desk Award for “Outstanding Revival of a Musical,” the New York Outer Critics Circle Award for “Best Revival of a Musical,” the Drama Critics Circle Award “Special Citation,” and the Off-Broadway Alliance Award for “Best Musical Revival.”

 Robbins also won the 2018 Olivier Award as a producer on the West End production of Company directed by Marianne Elliot, which opened on Broadway in March, 2020.

 She and Haley Swindal starred in their duo Cabaret Show "WE JUST MOVE ON!"
 The Songs of Kander and Ebb at Broadway's 54 Below, which was voted One Of The Best Cabaret Shows of 2018 by Theatrepizzaz Magazine.

 In 2019, Robbins directed and produced the UK premiere and Off-West End developmental production of The Jazz Age by Allan Knee at the Playground Theatre with partners Haley Swindal, Craig Haffner, and Sherry Wright.
 They also produced the World Premiere of The Astonishing Times of Timothy Cratchit, a new musical with book by Allan Knee and music and lyrics by Andre Catrini, in association with Hope Aria Productions at The Hope Mill Theatre in Manchester, England.

 2020s

-In addition to "Company"'s 2021 transfer from West End to Broadway, Jana's award-winning show "Fiddler on the Roof in Yiddish" returned to off-Broadway by popular demand for a limited engagement in 2022 and 2023 at New World Stages.
+In addition to "Company's 2021 transfer from West End to Broadway, Jana's award-winning show "Fiddler on the Roof in Yiddish" returned to off-Broadway by popular demand for a limited engagement in 2022 and 2023 at New World Stages.

 Also in 2023, Jana founded Pinnacle Productions with fellow Broadway producer Haley Swindal.
 Most recently, Pinnacle Productions produced "Rose" starring actress Dame Maureen Lipman at The Ambassadors Theatre on London's West End, as well as "Death Note" at London's Palladium and The Lyric Theatre, West End.
 Pinnacle also produced "The Shark is Broken" on Broadway.

 In 2024 Jana returned to the stage in "A Final Choice" at The Chain Theater and Pinnacle Productions produced "Your Lie In April at The Harold Pinter Theater in the West End.
 In 2025 Jana produced "Glorious" at The Hope Mill Theater in Manchester, England with Thomas Hopkins and "This Bitter Earth" directed by Billy Porter at The Soho Theater, West End.
+A Pre-Broadway Developmental Production of "Damn Yankees" directed by Sergio Trujillo played Arena Stage in DC and will open on Broadway in 2027 starring Neil Patrick Harris.